ViTally Consistent: Scaling Biological Representation Learning for Cell Microscopy: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This work demonstrates that: (1) within the context of biological imaging, trimming many ViTs to an earlier block leads to stronger biological linearity and improved performance on downstream tasks in addition to cheaper inference costs (\autoref{fig:consolidated_2x1}); (2) linear probing performance on a subset of genetic perturbations correlates strongly with downstream performance on whole-genome benchmarks and can be used to optimize which block is selected for representing the whole-genome (\autoref{fig:correlations}); (3) the most scaled model, \phenomtwo, obtains the overall best performance across all benchmarks and linear probes, providing further evidence for the scaling hypothesis in biological image data (\autoref{table:bmdbpertcon}).
-This demonstrates that intentionally scaling training compute and parameters of SSL models for microscopy can benefit downstream biological relationship recall, whole-genome replicate consistency, and biological linear separability on smaller datasets (see \S~\ref{sec:FLOPS} for scaling plots).
+This results in this work demonstrate that: (1) within the context of biological imaging, trimming many ViTs to an earlier block leads to stronger biological linearity and improved performance on downstream tasks in addition to cheaper inference costs (\autoref{fig:consolidated_2x1}); (2) linear probing performance on a subset of genetic perturbations correlates strongly with downstream performance on whole-genome benchmarks and can be used to optimize which block is selected for representing the whole-genome (\autoref{fig:correlations}); (3) the most scaled model, \phenomtwo trained on the specially curated dataset Phenoprints-16M for 500 epochs, obtains the overall best performance across all benchmarks and linear probes, providing further evidence for the scaling hypothesis in biological image data (\autoref{table:bmdbpertcon}, \autoref{tab:jump_bmdb}, \autoref{tab:compound_gene_rxrx3core}, \S~\ref{sec:FLOPS}).
+We have found that intentionally scaling training compute and parameters of MAEs for microscopy on curated data can benefit a wide variety of biologically relevant tasks, even in comparison to a model trained on a $5\times$ larger dataset.
+Indeed, even after training the MAE-G/8 on more than eight billion crops from a 16-million-image dataset, the validation reconstruction loss continued to improve.
+This suggests that increasing the model’s parameters further on this data may continue to yield improvements.

 More broadly, this work proposes a reusable recipe for training and extracting optimal representations from fully self-supervised models trained on experimental data.
 The pattern we use can be applied to other domains that contain data from repeated experiments but without accurate ground truth labels.
-Specifically, we recommend: (1) curating the training set by identifying diverse sets of samples that are represented consistently, e.g., by using a pre-existing model to select such samples; (2) training a scaled transformer-based model using a self-supervised learning technique, such as masked autoencoding; and, (3) evaluating the performance of the trained transformer at every block to identify the optimal layer for representing the data.
+Specifically, we recommend: (a) curating the training set by identifying diverse sets of samples that are represented consistently, e.g., by using a pre-existing model to select such samples; (b) training a scaled transformer-based model using a self-supervised learning technique, such as masked autoencoding; and, (c) inspecting the performance of the trained transformer, and all baselines, at every block to identify the optimal layer for representing the data.